AruniMishra/aws-certified-developer-associate-notes/aws-certified-developer-associate.md

 - A segment document can be up to 64 kB and contain a whole segment with subsegments, a fragment of a segment that indicates that a request is in progress, or a single subsegment that is sent separately.
 You can send segment documents directly to X-Ray by using the **PutTraceSegments** API.
 An alternative is, instead of sending segment documents to the X-Ray API, you can send segments and subsegments to an X-Ray daemon, which will buffer them and upload to the X-Ray API in batches.
 The X-Ray SDK sends segment documents to the daemon to avoid making calls to AWS directly

- information about the work that your application does locally, and subsegments with information about **downstream calls** that your application makes to AWS resources, HTTP APIs, and SQL databases.
+ information about the work that your application does locally, and **subsegments with** information about **downstream calls** that your application makes to AWS resources, HTTP APIs, and SQL databases.

+ For services that don’t send their own segments like Amazon DynamoDB, X-Ray uses subsegments to generate inferred segments and downstream nodes on the service map.

 - AWS Elastic Beanstalk: Enable the X-Ray daemon by including the **xray-daemon.config** configuration file in the **.ebextensions** directory of your source code.